2022 has been another year with a tremendous amount of scrutiny on the USPS and its ability to process huge volumes of mail.

 First Class direct mail is the top priority for the USPS, and the holiday season spike in volume accentuates the delivery differences between first and standard class mail.
 For this reason, we recommend using the Postalytics First Class option for holiday season direct mail.

 While the USPS will do its best to deliver first-class mail within the standard timeline, slowdowns inevitably occur.
-The week of December 14-21st is incredibly busy for first-class mail, due to those holiday greeting cards, with the expectation that 3 billion pieces of first-class mail will be delivered.
+The week of December 18th-23rd 2023 is incredibly busy for first-class mail, due to those holiday greeting cards, with the expectation that 3 billion pieces of first-class mail will be delivered.

 Standard Class mail is dealt with by the USPS after First Class and Parcel deliveries.
 It is more likely to be delayed when regional or local surges happen and when there are equipment problems anywhere in the supply chain.
 As the USPS prepares for the massive spike in First Class and Parcel delivery, holiday season direct mail sent via standard class suffers.

-Postalytics Recommends Standard Class Mailing No Later Than November 29th For Delivery Before Christmas
+Postalytics Recommends Standard Class Mailing No Later Than November 30th for Delivery Before Christmas

 Standard Class mail that gets caught in the holiday season surge CAN be delivered in a close to normal time frame, but it also can be significantly delayed.
-In 2020, we did have a few customers with standard mail sent in mid-December that ended up delivered in late January.
+In 2022, we did have a few customers with standard mail sent in mid-December that ended up delivered in mid January.
 We recommend getting out ahead of other mailers – do not wait!

 Holiday Season Direct Mail Questions?